Why Complete Course Audit?

 - Fill out and submit the subject-specific AP Course Audit form online.
 A school administrator must approve and finalize this form before we start reviewing your course.

 - Do you want to adopt an approved course plan or syllabus?
 Choose Adopt Sample Syllabus or Unit Guides.
 AP Computer Science Principles teachers also have the option to adopt one of the endorsed provider syllabi.

 - Are you submitting an original syllabus?
 Choose Submit New or Revised Syllabus.
 (See your specific course page for help creating a syllabus.)

 - Are you using a colleague’s already authorized syllabus?
 Choose Claim Identical.
 You’ll need to get the syllabus ID number from your colleague or administrator and also submit an exact copy of the authorized syllabus.

 That’s all.
-If you’re demonstrating awareness of course scope and any exam changes by submitting a pre-approved course plan or syllabus, we’ll confirm your course authorization within two weeks.
+If you’re demonstrating awareness of course scope and any exam changes by adopting a pre-approved course plan or syllabus, we’ll confirm your course authorization within two weeks.
 If you’re submitting an original syllabus, we’ll let you know whether your course is authorized within 60 days after you submit the materials.

 - Nothing’s changed?
 You don’t need to do anything, but your administrator must renew your course every year.
 Check the AP Course Audit calendar to see when they can start renewing courses.